open-component-model/ocm-website/content/docs/overview/overview.md

  OCM is an open standard that's streamlining software lifecycle processes, like delivery and deployment as well as compliance.
  It's a reliable tool for secure, adaptable, and efficient software delivery.

-- Describe: Define artefacts of software products in code.
+- **Describe:** Define artefacts of software products in code.
 Sign them for uncompromised integrity.
-- Transport: Unleash flexibility.
+- **Transport:** Unleash flexibility.
 From public cloud to on-prem or air-gapped, OCM ensures secure transport across boundaries.
-- Deploy: Experience seamless automation.
+- **Deploy:** Experience seamless automation.
 With built-in Flux integration, OCM makes GitOps deployment a breeze.
-- Beyond SBoM: OCM is more than just another SBOM.
+- **Beyond SBoM:** OCM is more than just another SBOM.
 It focuses on the parts necessary for delivery and deployment, introducing a new perspective on software delivery.
+We call it SBoD, Service Bill of Delivery.

+**OCM - Your practical approach to the future of software delivery**

 &nbsp;&nbsp;